cmdap/ng-wizard/README.md

 ```

 Then you can add a route for the `NgWizardComponent` to your Angular
-router configuration with each step in the wizard asa child route.
+router configuration with each step in the wizard as a child route.

 For example, your `app-routing.module.ts` file for a wizard with 2 steps
 can look like this: